jychen1111/jychen1111.github.io/_pages/Research.md

 # Working in progress

-1. Yan, X. F., **Chen, J.**, Chen, Z., & Wang, C. J. (*Under Review*).
+1. Yan, X. F., **Chen, J.**, Chen, Z., & Wang, C. J. (*Revise & Resubmit*).
 Is a Diverse and Different Life a Happier Life?
 Analyzing Digital Media's Impact on Subjective Well-being.

-2. **Chen, J.**, Zeng, W., & Mou, Y. (*In submission*).Unpacking the Blackbox of Uncanny Valley: Examining the Desirable Effect of Eerie AIGC Images in Persuasion.
+2. **Chen, J.**, Zeng, W., & Mou, Y. (*In Submission*).Unpacking the Blackbox of Uncanny Valley: Examining the Desirable Effect of Eerie AIGC Images in Persuasion.

 3. **Chen, J.**, Dai, F., & Mou, Y. (*Under Review*).
 AI Fact-checking or rumor-debunking?
-Assessing the Impact of Source, Genre Type, and Heuristic Thinking on Correction Credibility.
+Assessing the Impact of Source, Genre, and Heuristic Thinking on Correction Credibility.

 ***